For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Edinburgh clubs host great resident DJs, many of whom specialise in Drum & Bass.

-• The Bongo Club - A great place to be for Hip Hop music.
-Its prices are very popular with students as event tickets start at £3.
+• The Bongo Club - A good place to be for hip hop music.

 Eating out

-• The Mosque Kitchen - A cheap and cheerful canteen close to the lecture theatres, where you can get curry and rice from £4.
+• The Mosque Kitchen - A cheap and cheerful canteen close to the lecture theatres, where you can get affordable curries, kebabs and more.

-• Malones Irish Bar - Near the main university campus and offers a cooked breakfast roll until 1pm.
+• Malones Irish Bar - It's near the main university campus and serves a range of delicious pizzas.

 Things to do